In this guide, we’ll answer the question, “what is organic traffic?”

 1. Publish New Content

-A good strategy is to publish a mix of top, middle, and bottom-of-the-funnel content.
+A good to use for organic search in digital marketing is to publish a mix of top, middle, and bottom-of-the-funnel content.
 That way, you’re attracting visitors at every stage of the sales funnel

 2. Choose Good Keywords to Target